jjpe/bare.py/README.md

 introduced in Python 3.2.

 Note: the script assumes that both the env and python3 binaries are located
       within /usr/bin/.
-This of course won't work for OS X, Windows and custom Linux installs, but it works out of the box on disto's such as Ubuntu and Fedora.
+This of course won't work for vanilla Windows (it might work for cygwin but I haven't tested that) but it works out of the box on distributions such as Ubuntu and Fedora.